academe/OmniPay-Payone/README.md

 * When sending 3D Secure details, do we need to leave off the personal details or resend everything again?
 * The country is ISO 3166
 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
-* The PAYONE server may send transaction status messages to the merchant server (from 185.60.20.0/24) for ALL transactions.
+* Notifications are also always ISO-8859-1 encoded, which is a little crazy, but optional conversion would be good.
-  * They are also always ISO-8859-1 encoded, which is a little crazy, but optional conversion would be good.
+* The response to notifications: "SSOK" for SessionStatus Access portal version and "TSOK" for the TransactionStatus Shop portal version.
 * Other gateway types exist: iframe, "classic" (remote redirect?), JavaScript, one-click purchasing.

 ## Hosted iframe Mode